 Detecting cyberbullies based on their personality

 Another important research trend is the detection of cyberbullies or cyber aggressors’ dark personalities based on the content of their posts.
 Balakrishnan, Khan and Arabnia (2020) and Balakrishnan et al. (2019) developed a cyberbullying detection model based on user personality.
-They contended that studies still needed to incorporate users' personalities in automatically detecting cyberbullying.
+They contend that studies still need to incorporate users' personalities in automatically detecting cyberbullying.
 Most of the studies revealed the empirical findings from survey-based studies, attempting to examine relationships between personality traits and cyberbullying perpetration.
-Balakrishnan et al. (2019) contended that their study differs because the aim is to investigate whether users' personalities can be used collectively and individually to automatically detect cyberbullying based on their textual communication using artificial intelligence (i.e., Random Forest).
+Balakrishnan et al. (2019) contend that their study differs because their aim was to investigate whether users' personalities can be used collectively and individually to automatically detect cyberbullying based on their textual communication, using a technique from artificial intelligence (i.e., Random Forest).
 They used Twitter as the social media platform of choice for their study.

 Their model aims to recognize bullying patterns among Twitter communities based on relationships between personality traits and cyberbullying.
 Random Forest, a well-known machine-learning algorithm, was used for cyberbullying classification (i.e., aggressor, spammer, bully, and normal), applied in conjunction with a baseline algorithm encompassing seven Twitter features (i.e., number of mentions, number of followers, and following, popularity, favorite count, status count and number of hashtags).
 Their findings based on 9484 tweets in the first study and 5453 tweets in the second indicate that factoring user's personality greatly improves cyberbullying detection mechanisms.
 More specifically, their findings showed that psychopathy had greater impacts on cyberbullying than narcissism and Machiavellianism, significantly improving online bullying detection.

-Balakrishnan et al. (2019, 2020) concluded that the Their findings demonstrated the emergence of psychopathy as a significant predictor for cyberbullying, compared to Machiavellianism and narcissism.
+Balakrishnan et al. (2019, 2020) conclude that their findings demonstrate the emergence of psychopathy as a significant predictor for cyberbullying, compared to Machiavellianism and narcissism.
 Unlike Machiavellians, who are more likely to harm others if the perceived benefits are high and the personal risk is low, and narcissists, who tend to harm others when their sense of self feels threatened, psychopaths are predatory, callous, and fearless.
-The predatory nature of psychopaths, for example, may drive these individuals to seek potential victims to inflict emotional and psychological harm, as they also have a complete disregard for the distress, they cause others.
+The predatory nature of psychopaths, for example, may drive these individuals to seek potential victims to inflict emotional and psychological harm, as they also have a complete disregard for the distress they cause others.
 This probably explains why the trait has been consistently found to predict antisocial behaviors, including cyberbullying (Balakrishnan et al., 2019, 2020).
-Balakrishnan et al. (2019, 2020) concluded that knowledge of each user's traits could help distinguish between individuals with tendencies to engage in cyberbullying and those who do not will enable a more effective detection mechanism as opposed to identifying them solely based on the use of abusive words, or platform-features.
+Balakrishnan et al. (2019, 2020) concluded that knowledge of each user's traits could help distinguish between individuals with tendencies to engage in cyberbullying and those who do not, and that this will enable a more effective detection mechanism as opposed to identifying them solely based on the use of abusive words, or platform-features.

 The following section will present empirical studies concentrating on one of the dark triad personalities.